Cause and Effect With The Treasure of Green Lake

 Point out the collectible items located throughout the desert.
 Explain that each item is related to the book in some way and that collecting them affects a player's journey.
 Have students think about what they know about the items.
 Can they use the information they have about them to predict how each item will affect the game?
 Record students' predictions on the chalkboard.

-Students can independently play The Treasure of Green Lake.
-Encourage them to try again if they do not succeed in finding the treasure.
+Step 5: Students can independently play The Treasure of Green Lake, work together in small groups, or offer suggestions as you navigate the game on a projector.
+Encourage students to try again if they do not succeed in finding the treasure.

-Once students have played The Treasure of Green Lake and completed the Holes Match 'Em Up Challenge, they will earn a reward.
+Step 6: Once students have played The Treasure of Green Lake and completed the Holes Flashlight Readers Activity: Match 'Em Up Challenge, they will earn a reward.
 By clicking the Secret Drawer, they will find a photo of Camp Green Lake that they can download as a screensaver.

-After everyone has played The Treasure of Green Lake, have the class review their predictions about how each object would affect the game.
-Ask: Which predictions proved correct?
+Step 7: After everyone has played The Treasure of Green Lake, have the class review their predictions about how each object would affect the game.
+Ask students: Which predictions proved correct?
 Which didn't?
 What other collectibles could you add to this game?
 What effect would they have?

 Language Arts Standards (4th Ed.)